Cockermouth: Sport and leisure

 Cockermouth has a sports centre with swimming pool, two gyms and two parks with riverside walks.

 Cockermouth Cricket Club is one of the town's most successful and best supported sports teams.
 They play their home games at the Sandair Ground, located just off Gote Road.
 The First XI play in the North Lancashire and Cumbria League Premier Division, Second XI in the third tier of the same league.
 The club's Third XI play in the Cumbria Cricket League.
-The thriving junior section of the club runs from under 11s to 15s.
+The junior section of the club runs from under 11s to 15s.

 Cockermouth School has an astroturf pitch used for community football, including the local six-a-side league.

 Cockermouth Rugby Football Club is based at the former Cockermouth Grammar School site; in 1987, it played the first ever rugby union league match when they played Kirkby Lonsdale when national and regional leagues were formed, the precursors of what have now become the national and premier leagues.

 The town has a youth football club, Cockermouth F.C.
 In the 2007–2008 season, the Under 12 team were County Cup Champions.
 Cockermouth beat Allerdale Leisure, from Workington, 1–0 in the final.

+The opening stage of Tour of Britain Women's cycle race started and ended in Cockermouth.